How to Handle All That Halloween Candy

 So while your child should be the one to decide how much of their candy to eat.
 There are some factors that you can control when it comes to candy and overall nourishing habits, and these include:

-• Is it a forbidden treat or are they allowed to have it on occasion with full permission to eat and enjoy as much as they want?
-The more forbidden it is, the more likely it is that they will want to overeat it.
+- Is it a forbidden treat, or are they allowed to have it on occasion with full permission to eat and enjoy as much as they want?
+The more forbidden it is, the more likely they are to want to overeat it.

-• So rather than saving candy for just special occasions, try sprinkling it in more often, as part of a balanced diet of course.
+- So rather than saving candy for just special occasions, try sprinkling it in more often, as part of a balanced diet.

 What About Donating the Candy or Trading it in for a Non-Candy Treat?

-Personally, I’m not a fan of the switch witch, which is when kids are allowed to trade their candy in for a non-candy treat.
+I’m not a fan of the Switch Witch, which is when kids are allowed to trade their candy for a non-candy treat.
 Again, this gives more power to the candy and can take us away from intuitive eating.
 That said, it’s okay to suggest donating some of the candy.
-The key is to not make a big deal about it.
-If your kids would rather keep their candy that’s fine too.
+The key is not to make a big deal about it.
+If your kids would rather keep their candy, that’s fine.

 Looking Out for the Immediate Safety of Kids